erathorus/spring-kotlin-oauth2-jdbc/README.md

 # Spring Boot 2 with Kotlin and Spring Security OAuth2
-This project provides a production ready example of Spring Boot 2 and Spring Security OAuth2.
+A production ready example of Spring Boot 2 and Spring Security OAuth2.

 ## Quick start
 First, you have to create a postgresql docker image: